hyperskill/enlighter-content/README.md

-# 🌟 Enlighter Content Repository
+# 🌟 Enlighter Content

-This repository contains educational content for the [Enlighter](https://enlightby.ai) - a platform to learn Vibe Coding.
+This repository contains educational content for [Enlighter](https://enlightby.ai) - a platform to learn Vibe Coding.

 ---